pellse/assembler-spring-example/README.md

 # Real-Time Patient Monitoring with Spring and AI

-This repository showcases the standalone usage of [Assembler](https://github.com/pellse/assembler) + an example of integration with different Spring related technologies like [Spring AI](https://spring.io/projects/spring-ai),  [Spring WebFlux](https://docs.spring.io/spring-framework/reference/web-reactive.html) and [Spring GraphQL](https://spring.io/projects/spring-graphql) for real-time data composition.
+This repository showcases the standalone usage of [Assembler](https://github.com/pellse/assembler) + an example of integration with different Spring related technologies like Spring AI, Spring Cloud, Spring WebFlux and Spring GraphQL for real-time data composition.

 ## Tech Stack
 - [Assembler](https://github.com/pellse/assembler)